Reinet Investments SCA / Key word(s): Half Year Results

-Reinet is a limited partner in NanoDimension L.P., NanoDimension II L.P., NanoDimension III L.P. and ND Capital Opportunity Fund I L.P., and is invested in one co-investment opportunity alongside NanoDimension II L.P.
+Reinet is a limited partner in NanoDimension L.P., NanoDimension II L.P., NanoDimension III L.P., NanoDimension IV L.P. and ND Capital Opportunity Fund I L.P., and is invested in one co-investment opportunity alongside NanoDimension II L.P.

-At 30 September 2021, the estimated fair value of Reinet's investment in the four funds and the co-investment amounted to € 96 million (31 March 2021: € 84 million).
-The estimated fair value is based on unaudited valuation data received from NanoDimension as at 30 June 2021 adjusted for movements in listed investments and cash movements up to 30 September 2021.
+At 30 September 2022, the estimated fair value of Reinet’s investment amounted to € 96 million (31 March 2022: € 98 million).
+The estimated fair value is based on unaudited valuation data provided by NanoDimension as at 30 June 2022 adjusted for movements in listed investments and cash movements up to 30 September 2022.